About Parker

 planning an appropriate process to deliver on them, then you may want

-to involve Parker Duignan.
+to involve Parker Duignan Consulting.

 Research strategy

 qualitative methodologies.
-Parker Duignan has had extensive
+Parker Duignan Consulting has had

 experience in whole range of social science research methods.